Patch Programs | Girl Scouts of Western Ohio

 The Media Influencer Patch is only for girls; none are given to adults.

 If an entire troop participated in the activity, each girl in the troop gets a patch (even if she isn’t in the photo that is featured!).
-If it is a story about one or a few Girl Scouts that did an activity outside of a troop, only the girls involved receiving a patch.
+If it is a story about one or a few Girl Scouts who did an activity outside of a troop, only the girls involved receive a patch.

 If we feature the story of something a Girl Scout did, but she is now an adult member, she does not receive a patch.